dwalton8/recipes/src/desserts/banana-bread.md

 4. In a separate bowl, whisk together: 1 1/2 cups of flour, 1 tsp of baking soda and 1/2 tsp of salt then add to batter.
 <br>
 <br>
 5. Add 1/2 tsp of vanilla extract and mix in chopped walnuts and raisins.
-Pour into prepared loaf pan.
+Pour into Prepared loaf pan.
 Bake at 350˚F for 55-60 min or until a toothpick inserted into the center comes out clean.
 Let banana bread rest for 10 min before transferring to a wire rack to cool.

 ===